This post contains affiliate links. You can view my full disclosure policy here.

 The same is true for staples like beef and potato stew.
 The version I’m sharing today is Mexican Picadillo.
 This whole dish takes less than an hour to put together, and it only uses a few ingredients that you can find at any grocery store.

-As an added bonus, this is one of those rare comfort foods that are naturally gluten-free, dairy-free, and egg-free.
-That’s a gem of a recipe.
+As an added bonus, Picadillo is one of those rare comfort foods that is naturally allergy-friendly!

 Nearly every culture has a collection of frugal dishes.
 If you’re living on a tight budget but love trying food from across the world, don’t wait for better days.
 There are simple, inexpensive, healthy recipes everywhere.
 And thanks to the internet, it’s never been easier to find them.